ome/omero-documentation/training/managingYourData.rst

 ..  image:: images/omero-insight-importer-iconlocation.png

-(joint screenshot note - tree with all of the expanded options of project, dataset, image and then highlighting the new project/dataset icon)
+(screenshot2 note - tree with all of the expanded options of project, dataset, image and then highlighting the new project/dataset icon)

 `Exercise 1`_